Want to start 2022 off on the right foot? Why not strengthen your online presence and give your business that well-deserved boost?

 06. Image alt text

-Google isn’t quite as good with pictures as it is words, but that doesn’t mean you can’t make your images work for you.
+Google isn’t quite as good with pictures as words, but that doesn’t mean you can’t make your images work for you.
 Adding alt text simplifies the process and shows the engine exactly what your image is about.

 By including alt text, you’ll be able to implement some valuable keywords and ensure that all users are able to access your site.
-Visually impaired browsers will be able to use their screen readers to understand exactly what the page is showing, meaning that they will be able to understand it far better.
+Visually impaired browsers will be able to use their screen readers to understand precisely what the page is showing, meaning that they will be able to understand it far better.

 Some best practices include: